Blaenau Gwent County Borough Council

-Blaenau Gwent County Borough Council (Cyngor bwrdeistref Sirol Blaenau Gwent) is the governing body for Blaenau Gwent, one of the Principal Areas of Wales.
+Blaenau Gwent County Borough Council (Cyngor bwrdeistref Sirol Blaenau Gwent) is the local authority for Blaenau Gwent, one of the Principal Areas of Wales.
+The council is based in Ebbw Vale.
+It has been under Labour majority control since 2022.

 History

-The borough council was created in 1974 under the Local Government Act 1972 as a lower-tier district council with borough status.
+The council was first created in 1974 under the Local Government Act 1972 as a lower-tier district council.
+Later that year it was awarded borough status, allowing the chair of the council to take the title of mayor.
 Gwent County Council provided county-level services for the area.
 The county council was abolished in 1996 and Blaenau Gwent became a principal area with county borough status, with the council taking over the functions previously performed by the county council.

-Borough status allows Blaenau Gwent to give the chair of the council the title of mayor.
-However, the council discontinued the role of mayor in 2017, with the last mayor being Barrie Sutton.
+The council discontinued the role of mayor in 2017, with the last mayor being Barrie Sutton.
 A presiding member role has been created instead to chair meetings.

+In 2024 the council agreed to share a chief executive with neighbouring Torfaen County Borough Council.

 Political control

+The council has been under Labour majority control since the 2022 election.

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council since 1974 has been held by the following parties:
+Political control of the council since 1974 has been as follows: